verygood-ops/k8s-aws-inspector/README.md

 ```

 ## Misc
-These app runs in root of the project dir.
+This app runs in the root of the project dir.
 The deployment script will create the namespace or you can create it by the: `kubectl create -f helm/namespace.yaml`.